abmarz/automata1/README.md

 - 1.3: Aid from tutors used here for help with constructing a Binary Search Tree in this language.
 - 1.4: Aid from copilot was used here to auto-populate the functions; then checked and corrected by me.
 - 1.5: Aid from tutors used here for help with constructing a Binary Search Tree in this language.

+### Homework 3 Footnote
+Not much to say here.
+Dr. Toal helped out with pretty much half of this homework with the Homework Helper 3 video and in office, and it was smooth sailing  from there.
+Thank you Dr. Toal.
+I should say though that I am skipping the footnote legend in this footnote for the sake of not overcommenting as Dr. Toal mentioned in class.
+Instead I have chosen to minimize references to one line each function, placed within.
+Credits given in the comments too!